 After this, you´ll move up a floor, where you can get a certificate for pouring your own Guinness.
-That´s right, you can get behind the tap and poor your own pint!
+That´s right, you can get behind the tap and pour your own pint!

-To top things off, you´ll move up to the top of the building, where the sky bar gives you 360 degrees round views of Dublin and its surroundings.
-A great back drop to down your pint of Guinness.
+To top things off, you´ll move up to the top of the building, where the sky bar gives you 360-degree round views of Dublin and its surroundings.
+A great backdrop to down your pint of Guinness.

 Have you been to the Guinness Storehouse?
 What was your favorite part?